 A person with PsA may experience other inflammatory conditions, such as IBD.

 A healthy immune system attacks harmful viruses, fungi, and bacteria.
-Both psoriatic arthritis and IBD involve an abnormal immune system response, in which the immune system attacks healthy tissue.
+Both psoriatic arthritis and IBD involve an atypical immune system response, which causes it to attack healthy tissue.
 Chronic inflammation damages the joints in PsA and the digestive tract in IBD.

-Research suggests that there is a link between PsA and common forms of IBD, including Crohn’s disease and ulcerative colitis.
+Research suggests there is a link between PsA and common forms of IBD, including CD and UC.
 A 2016 review of studies and a 2017 study found that people with psoriasis — about 30% of whom have PsA — were more likely than other people to receive a diagnosis of IBD.

-However, a 2018 review linked PsA to Crohn’s disease but not ulcerative colitis.
+However, a 2018 review linked PsA to CD but not UC.

-Studies point to genetic similarities and shared inflammation pathways in PsA and IBD, especially Crohn’s disease.
-Some research also suggests that people with these conditions have lower levels of beneficial bacteria in their body.
+Studies point to genetic similarities and shared inflammation pathways in PsA and IBD, especially CD.
+Some research also suggests that people with these conditions have lower levels of beneficial bacteria in their bodies.

-Due to the overlap between IBD and PsA, researchers have concluded that people who have these conditions can benefit from similar treatments.
+Due to the overlap between IBD and PsA, researchers have concluded that those with these conditions can benefit from similar treatments.

-People with psoriatic arthritis sometimes develop digestive issues relating to IBD, which includes Crohn’s disease and ulcerative colitis.
+People with psoriatic arthritis sometimes develop digestive issues relating to IBD, which includes CD and UC.

-The digestive tract runs from the mouth to the anus, and Crohn’s disease can affect any part of it.
-Ulcerative colitis affects the lining of the large intestine, known as the colon.
+The digestive tract runs from the mouth to the anus, and CD can affect any part of it.
+UC affects the lining of the large intestine, known as the colon.
 Its hallmark is the development of small sores or ulcers in the bowel.

 The most common IBD symptoms include: